top of page

 3. Flow Layer

-This transforms quantum code into systems code.
+This layer defines how quantum and classical steps interact.
+It transforms quantum code into systems code.

 Visual Architecture Diagram

-Alt text (SEO-ready):“11/11 quantum programming language architecture showing circuit, policy and flow layers compiling to OpenQASM, Qiskit and Cirq backends.”
+Alt text (SEO-ready): “11/11 quantum programming language architecture showing circuit, policy, and flow layers compiling to OpenQASM, Qiskit, and Cirq backends.”

 Public Language Specification